GideonMissoy/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is my directory for 0x07.
-C - Even more pointers, arrays and strings.
-It contains answer codes for my assignment questions.
+This is my repository for the 0x07.
+C - Even more pointers, arrays and strings assignment tasks and contains all my code.